-up.time can generate reports on the status of the servers in your environment, based on criteria that you specify.
-A report uses data that up.time has collected from a system, over a period of time that you specify.
+Uptime Infrastructure Monitor can generate reports on the status of the servers in your environment, based on criteria that you specify.
+A report uses data that Uptime Infrastructure Monitor has collected from a system, over a period of time that you specify.
 You can configure reports to run between certain hours of the day.

 Reports are useful when you need to pinpoint the source of a problem within you environment.
-With a report, you can visually analyze how individual critical resources - such as memory, CPU, and disk resources - are being consumed.
-You can dynamically generate and view reports, schedule and email reports to other up.time users.
+With a report, you can visually analyze how individual critical resources - such as memory, CPU, and disk resources - are consumed.
+You can dynamically generate and view reports, schedule and email reports to other Uptime Infrastructure Monitor users.